 It is expected that each objective be a SMART goal.
 The process of cascading goals ensures that each goal is "Related" or linked to the organization's strategy.
 The important part to remember here is that SMART goals should help the overall company achieve its long-term strategy.

 In Doran's article, he used the same concepts, but introduced the acronym, using the following words to describe S.M.A.R.T:

-with the "A" being "Assignable".
+Notice the "A" in SMART is "Assignable".
 In recent years, the "A" is described as "Achievable", but I really like Doran's definition since businesses often push against specific accountability.
 To be determined as achievable, someone in the organization needs to take responsibility.

 You can watch a video of Dr. Doran speaking about the SMART acronym.
 In the video Dr. Doran shares that the SMART goals framework is a "tool to get results" not a "checklist" to be followed.

-Dr. Doran's work built on Locke's work on goals.
+Even further back, Dr. Doran's work built on Locke's work on goals.
 Locke is considered the "father of goal setting theory".
-His research focused on how goals drive motivation and are influenced by an individual's cognitive functions and will.
+Locke's research focused on how goals drive motivation and are influenced by an individual's cognitive functions and will.
 Locke also researched how goals impact task performance (drive results).

 For the purposes on this article we'll focus on the "SMART" part which Dr. Doran introduced.

 Diving Deeper - What Are S.M.A.R.T Goals?